Consider the Senate. It?s one-for-one this term, having voted on an important tort reform measure and passed it overwhelmingly.

 Well, with oil prices soaring, we definitely need to increase our domestic production.
 Drilling in ANWR will do that.
 The Senate should have an up-or-down vote on ANWR -- and a complete energy bill -- as quickly as possible.

 This is almost certain to be a divisive year on Capitol Hill.
-Lawmakers face thorny debates over the future of Social Security
+Lawmakers face thorny debates over the future of Social Security, whether or not to fix the fatally flawed Medicare bill and how to improve our tax code.

 Before that work begins, it would make sense to pass the measures that most of us agree on.
 By picking the low-hanging fruit -- welfare reform and an energy bill -- now, Congress can build momentum for the difficult decisions that are coming.